The BEST Apple Pie

 - Toss the apples with the granulated sugar and brown sugar.

-- Let sit at room temperature for 1–2 hours, stirring occasionally, until ¾–1¼ cups of juice collects at the bottom (check with a measuring glass, if needed).
+Let sit at room temperature for 1–2 hours, stirring occasionally, until ¾–1¼ cups of juice collects at the bottom (check with a measuring glass, if needed — this can help determine how long to cook if you’re unsure)

 - Drain the apples through a strainer into a large pot.